Amit-P-Amin/CoffeeLists/README.md

 #### Getting Started

 You will need to have a working Rails enviornment with sqlite.
 Once you have cloned the repo, run `rake db:setup`.
 If you run into any issues getting started, email us and we can help.

+#### Notes

+- Search out and eliminate bugs
+- Eliminate position data attribute set and get, as not needed
+- Add ability to nest an item, not just a list
+- Improve graphics
+- Allow addition of an item
+- Use SQL or ActiveRecord to get necessary values, not enumerable methods